Oyvindwpetersen/bridgebox/README.md

 # bridgebox
- Design and calculation cross section parameters for closed-box steel bridge decks
+ Design and calculation of cross section parameters for closed-box steel bridge decks with stiffeners